“That dip is good enough to eat with a SPOON!”

 - diced red onion

-- Melt fat (lard, butter, ghee, refined coconut oil) over medium heat.
+- Melt fat (lard, butter, ghee, refined coconut oil (use the code STEWARDSHIP for 10% off at that site!)) over medium heat.
 Saute the peppers and onions for 5-10 minutes until softened.
 Add garlic, cumin, oregano, salt and cayenne and stir for 1-2 minutes.
 Pour in stock and tomatoes and bring to a boil.

 - If you are adding the rice, stir it into the boiling broth, reduce heat to a simmer and cook at least 15 minutes until the rice is tender.
 For grain-free OR to serve over already-cooked rice, just cook for 5 minutes to let the flavors blend together.